Appearance & Reality > The Lord Jesus Christ >

 29 Jesus said to him, “Because you have seen Me, have you believed?
 Blessed are they who did not see, and yet believed.”

 The Lord Jesus appeared to Thomas so he could see the risen Lord for himself, as well as feel Him with his own hands.
-When Thomas then expressed faith in the Lord, the Lord said to him: “Because you have seen Me, have you believed?
-Blessed are they who did not see, and yet believed”.
+When Thomas then expressed faith in the Lord Jesus, He said to him: “Because you have seen Me, have you believed?
+Blessed are they who did not see, and yet believed” (v.
+29).

-When we have faith of reasonable quality, we would be able to know the truth, perceive reality and recognise God’s ways, even when these are not in obvious forms - this is a manifestation of true faith.
-Of course it does not mean that we simply believe many things without a proper basis.
-It is faith in the truth that counts.
+When we have faith of reasonable quality, it is feasible to appreciate the truth, perceive reality and recognise God’s ways, even when these are not in obvious forms.
+This is a manifestation of true faith.

 In Mark 8:12, we see the Lord Jesus sighing deeply in His spirit.
-It is not often that the Lord Jesus sighs.
+It is not often that we are told the Lord Jesus sighs.
 So there is something significant here for us to take note of.

 The Pharisees were arguing with Him and seeking from Him a sign from heaven to test Him.